AaronMHurst/baghdad_atlas/README.md

 by A.M.
 Demidov *et al.* [[1]](#1).
 The resulting datasets are compiled into a set of CSV-style files and `Python` scripts are provided to build a corresponding `SQLite` relational database.
-A data-retrieval example for the Fe data is shown in comparison to measured spectrum in the figure below.
+A data-retrieval example for the Fe data is shown in comparison to the measured Fe spectrum in the figure below.

 Measured Fe spectrum | Database-retrieved Fe data :-------------------:|:--------------------: